 like i said, if you are curious about sleep training or getting your baby into a routine, i highly recommend you buy the MOC book! but, for those of you who are curious about what our routine looked like, i’ll give you a quick recap of it below!

 - 7am: wake up and feed!

 - 730-830am: awake time

 - 1030-11:30: awake time

 - 11:30: naptime

 - 1:30-2:30: awake time

 - 2:30: naptime

 - 4:00pm: feed

-- between 4:30pm and 6:30 is a total crapshoot lol. sometimes she naps, sometimes she just hangs
+- between 4:30pm and 6:30 was a total crapshoot lol. sometimes she napped, sometimes she just hung out

-- 6:30pm: bathtime followed by ‘tender time’…I rock her, read to her, pray for her, etc. sweetest time of day
+- 6:30pm: bathtime followed by ‘tender time’…i rocked her, read to her, prayed for her, etc. (sweetest time of day)

 - 7pm: bedtime feeding